Right of abode in Hong Kong: Transitionary arrangements

 The British and Chinese governments entered negotiations over the future of Hong Kong in the early 1980s and agreed on the Sino-British Joint Declaration in 1984.
-The basic principles for the right of abode are set as part of this treaty and further defined in the Hong Kong Basic Law, which encompass the right to land with the added entitlement that a bearer cannot be deported.
+The basic principles for the right of abode are set as part of this treaty and further defined in the Hong Kong Basic Law in Article 24, which encompass the right to land with the added entitlement that a bearer cannot be deported.
 Belonger status was renamed permanent resident status in 1987, when landed Chinese residents were given the right of abode along with Hong Kong BDTCs.
 All BDTCs who did not have a connection with a remaining British Dependent Territory other than Hong Kong lost BDTC status on 1 July 1997.
 Former ethnic Chinese BDTCs became Chinese nationals and could only retain British nationality if they had registered as British Nationals (Overseas) prior to the transfer of sovereignty.
 Individuals who were not ethnically Chinese, had not registered as BN(O)s, and would have been stateless at that date automatically became British Overseas citizens.
 Holders of CIs were able to replace them with Hong Kong Special Administrative Region passports after the handover.

 Acquisition and loss

-Becoming a Hong Kong permanent resident has slightly different requirements depending on an individual's nationality.
+How an individual could acquire (or lose) his or her right of abode in Hong Kong depends on his or her nationality.

+Acquisition

 Acquisition by birth operates on a modified jus soli basis; Chinese nationals born in Hong Kong are automatically permanent residents, while foreign nationals must have at least one parent who possesses right of abode.
 Children born outside of Hong Kong acquire right of abode if they are also Chinese nationals at birth.
 Chinese nationality is usually conferred by descent to children born abroad, unless the parents have obtained permanent residency in another country or foreign citizenship.
 However, while Chinese nationals born in mainland China to Hong Kong permanent resident parents do have right of abode, they must first be approved for One-way Permits by mainland authorities before claiming permanent residency.
 Residents of Macau also do not have automatic right of entry into Hong Kong.

-Nonresidents seeking to become permanent residents must be ordinarily resident in Hong Kong for a continuous period of at least seven years before becoming eligible for the status.
+Non-residents seeking to apply to become permanent residents must have ordinarily resided in Hong Kong for a continuous period of at least seven years.
 Ordinarily resident in this context excludes certain classes of people, including central government officials, foreign domestic helpers, and incarcerated individuals.
 Chinese nationals may qualify using any seven-year residence period, while foreigners are only eligible on the basis of the seven years immediately preceding their applications.
 Individuals from mainland China seeking to settle in Hong Kong are additionally subject to emigration control by the central government.